 3. Educate yourself

-This has been the birthplace of so many influential people from Emmeline Pankhurst to Alan Turing to Victoria Wood.
+This has been the birthplace of so many influential people from Emmeline Pankhurst to the Gallagher brothers.
 You must learn about them, and an excellent place to start would be an article I wrote a while back on famous women from Manchester.
-While you are feeling studious, go to our countless galleries and museums such as The Whitworth or MOSI and find out about the fascinating industrial past of Cottonopolis- and if you don’t know what that term refers to then you aren’t ready my young padawan.
+While you are feeling studious, go to our countless galleries and museums such as The Whitworth or Museum of Science and Industry and find out about the fascinating industrial past of Cottonopolis- and if you don’t know what that term refers to then you aren’t ready my young padawan.

 4. Learn the Lingo

 Start easing your way in by adding words such as “Brew” (a cup of tea), “Tea” (evening meal) and Dinner (lunch) into your lexicon.
-Once you’ve mastered the confusion of that, you can move on to more complex additions such as “mither” (to annoy), “hanging” (repulsive) and “sound” (good).
+Once you’ve mastered the confusion of that, you can move on to more complex additions such as “dead” (very), “hanging” (repulsive) and “sound” (good).
 If it is all too much to cope with I wouldn’t worry too much- you’ll pick it up quicker than you can say you’re “gagging for a bev”.
 Oh, and get used to everything being ‘mental’.

 5. Get around properly